New Training Courses Focus on ITM and Hydraulic Calculations

 The new courses being offered include an NFPA 25 Hands-On ITM 3-Day Training, offered in October and again in December, and a 3-Day Hydraulic Calculations Training, offered in November.
 Both of these courses will offer unique opportunities to learn directly from experts in the industry on both of these subjects.
 Additionally, both courses are approved for credit by the Florida Fire Safety Board.

-Three courses are currently scheduled for 2021 and are now open for registration by clicking the links in the schedule below!
+Two courses are currently scheduled for 2021 and are now open for registration by clicking the links in the schedule below!

 - November 3 – 5: 3-Day Hydraulic Calculations Training in Davie, FL